matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 await depositHandle.wait();
 ```

-We can output the fee in human-readable format:
+We can output the fee in a human-readable format:

 ```typescript
 const parsedFee = ethers.utils.formatUnits(deploymentFee.toString(), USDC_DECIMALS);